-About two years ago, I started toying with the idea of becoming a certified personal trainer.
+About three years ago, I started toying with the idea of becoming a certified personal trainer.
 I’d been working with my own trainer and was learning a lot.
 My body was changing after having my daughter and I enjoyed working out.
 It was a good time!

 For whatever reason, however, I had to quit working out with my trainer and kind of got caught in the cycle again.
 You know the one.
 The one where somehow, you go from working out and kicking butt to not doing much at all.
 (Yeah, you know what I mean.)